Death Certificate Translation Dubai — MOJ License #701

 - Registration number and issuing authority

-This Arabic certificate may need English translation for the deceased's embassy, for insurance claims with international insurers, for estate proceedings in the deceased's home country, or for repatriation documentation.
+This Arabic certificate may need English translation for the deceased’s embassy, international insurance claims, estate proceedings in the home country, or foreign probate courts.
 We translate UAE Arabic death certificates accurately into English.

 Death Occurred Abroad (Foreign Certificate)